-(7) (A) "Health care expenditure" means any amount designated or paid by a covered employer to its covered employees or to a third party on behalf of its covered employees for the purpose of providing health care services for covered employees or reimbursing the cost of such services for its covered employees, including, but not limited to: (a) contributions by such employer on behalf of its covered employees to a health savings account as defined under section 223 of the United States Internal Revenue Code or to any other account having substantially the same purpose or effect without regard to whether such contributions qualify for a tax deduction or are excludable from employee income; (b) reimbursement by such covered employer to its covered employees for expenses incurred in the purchase of health care services; (c) payments by a covered employer to a third party for the purpose of providing health care services for covered employees; (d) costs incurred by a covered employer in the direct delivery of health care services to its covered employees; and (e) payments by a covered employer to the City to be used on behalf of covered employees.
-The City may use these payments to: (i) fund membership in the Health Access Program for uninsured San Francisco residents; and (ii) establish and maintain reimbursement accounts for covered employees, whether or not those covered employees are San Francisco residents.

-(B) An expenditure shall not be deemed a "health care expenditure" within the meaning of this Ordinance if it is not reasonably calculated to benefit the employee.
-For example, where the funds are not irrevocably designated or paid by a covered employer to a covered employee or to a third party on behalf of a covered employee, the expenditure shall not be deemed reasonably calculated to benefit the employee unless each quarterly expenditure remains available to the employee (or any other person eligible for reimbursement for health care expenses through the employee) for at least one year from the date of the expenditure, and in the case of a covered employee who has separated from employment, for 90 days after separation.
+- (6) "Health Access Program participant" means any uninsured San Francisco resident, regardless of employment or immigration status or pre-existing condition, who is enrolled by his or her employer or who enrolls as an individual in the Health Access Program under the terms established by the Department of Public Health. - (7) (A) "Health care expenditure" means any amount designated or paid by a covered employer to its covered employees or to a third party on behalf of its covered employees for the purpose of providing health care services for covered employees or reimbursing the cost of such services for its covered employees, including, but not limited to: (i) (a) contributions designated or paid by such employer on behalf of its covered employees to a health savings account as defined under section 223 of the United States Internal Revenue Code or to any other account having substantially the same purpose or effect without regard to whether such contributions qualify for a tax deduction or are excludable from employee income; (ii) (b) reimbursement by such covered employer to its covered employees for expenses incurred in the purchase of health care services; (iii) (c) payments by a covered employer to a third party for the purpose of providing health care services for covered employees; (iv) (d) costs incurred by a covered employer in the direct delivery of health care services to its covered employees; and (v) (e) payments by a covered employer to the City to be used on behalf of covered employees.
+The City may use these payments to: (i) fund membership in the Health Access Program for uninsured San Francisco residents, ; and (ii) establish and maintain reimbursement accounts for covered employees, whether or not those covered employees are San Francisco residents. - (B) A contribution designated or paid to a health savings account or to any other account having substantially the same purpose or effect, which is not irrevocably as provided in Section 14.1.5.
+Where the funds are not irrevocably designated or paid by a covered employer to a covered employee or to a third party on behalf of a covered employee, the expenditure shall not be deemed reasonably calculated to benefit the employee unless each quarterly expenditure remains available to the employee (or any other person eligible for reimbursement for health care expenses through the employee) for at least 24 months from the date of the expenditure, and in the case of a covered employee who has separated from employment, for 90 days after separation, provided that the employer has provided the employee with written notification of the balance of the account no later than 3 business days after the employee's separation.